Artistic Haven

 Image Source

-7. Milhouse Van Houten
+7. Milhouse Van Houten: The Lovable Nerd

 As any fan of The Simpsons knows, Milhouse’s large, circular glasses serve an iconic role in crafting his character as the quintessential nerdy, awkward foil.
 They draw attention to his bookish demeanor, which makes him an easy target for the bullies at Springfield Elementary—including the likes of Nelson and his gang.